 Unless you are confident that you can comply with the requirements associated with being an owner-builder and the requirements placed on the building permit issued by the local government, you should seriously reconsider whether you should become an owner-builder.

 Displaying a sign

 While you are constructing your home or commercial building, you must affix or erect a sign on site that clearly shows:

 - Your owner-builder approval number issued by the Building Services Board.

 The sign must be of a reasonable size and must be able to be read by members of the public from outside of the site.
 Failure to comply with signage requirements may result in prosecution proceedings being commenced or an infringement notice being issued.

 The Home Building Contracts Act 1991 (HBC Act) applies to any person undertaking home building or associated work for a home owner, including owner-builders.

 The HBC Act establishes certain contractual requirements in relation to carrying out ‘home building work’ and applies to contracts valued between $7,500 and $500,000.

 As an owner-builder, you may be entering into ‘home building contracts’ with contractors.
 It is important to be aware of the requirements of this legislation.

-Please note the National Construction Code or Building Code of Australia is now available free of charge to people who register with the Australian Building Codes Board.
+Please note the National Construction Code (NCC) is now available free of charge to people who register with the Australian Building Codes Board.